Computational-Bioinformatics/course-information/README.md

 The Academic Honor Program that governs the entire academic program at Allegheny College is described in the Allegheny Course Catalogue.
 The Honor Program applies to all work that is submitted for academic credit or to meet non-credit requirements for graduation at Allegheny College.
 This includes all work assigned for this class (e.g., examinations, laboratory assignments, and the final project).
 All students who have enrolled in the College will work under the Honor Program.
 Each student who has matriculated at the College has acknowledged the following pledge:

 _I hereby recognize and pledge to fulfill my responsibilities, as defined in the Honor Code, and to maintain the integrity of both myself and the College community as a whole._

 It is recognized that an important part of the learning process in any course, and particularly one in computer science, derives from thoughtful discussions with teachers and fellow students.
 Such dialogue is encouraged.
 However, it is necessary to distinguish carefully between the student who discusses the principles underlying a problem with others and the student who produces assignments that are identical to, or merely variations on, someone else's work.
 While it is acceptable for students in this class to discuss their programs, technical diagrams, proposals, paper reviews, presentations, and other items with their classmates or other individuals, deliverables that are nearly identical to the work of others will be taken as evidence of violating the Honor Code.

+More information about the code may be found at the [Maytum Center for Student Success](https://sites.allegheny.edu/studentsuccess/academic-honor-program/)

 ### Welcome to Computer Science Research!